mrkhutter/luhnacy/README.md

 # Luhnacy

-Luhnacy is a small wrapper exposing basical validation of numeric strings against the [Luhn Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm).
+Luhnacy is a small wrapper exposing basical validation of alpha numeric strings against the [Luhn Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm).
+Luhnacy is using a Base64 encoding for alpha numeric strings.

 ## Installation